szymonmichalski/starid-1/readme.md

 **learning based star identification**

-given an image of a star pattern, identify the star at the center, using methods based on convolutional networks, support vector machines, etc. these require learning a model, and the transformation from the input x to the output y is complex compared to for example a matrix transformation y = Hx.
+given an image of a star pattern, identify the star at the center, using methods based on convolutional networks, support vector machines, etc.

 **rules based heuristic star identification**